 Clinton in Rock County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-42° 34.828′ N, 88° 47.161′ W. Marker is in Clinton, Wisconsin, in Rock County.
-Marker is on Bradford Clinton Townline Road half a mile east of O'Riley Road, on the left when traveling east.
+42° 33.653′ N, 88° 51.799′ W. Marker is in Clinton, Wisconsin, in Rock County.
+Marker is at the intersection of High St and Allen St on High St. Located at Herb Reffue Park.
 Touch for map.
-Marker is in this post office area: Clinton WI 53525, United States of America.
+Marker is at or near this postal address: 502 High St, Clinton WI 53525, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 26, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 648 times since then and 29 times this year.
-Photos: 1, 2, 3, 4. submitted on July 26, 2010, by Paul Fehrenbach of Germantown, Wisconsin. • Craig Swain was the editor who published this page.
+This page was last revised on May 6, 2019.
+This page originally submitted on May 5, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 79 times since then.
+Photos: 1, 2, 3. submitted on May 5, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.